Developed by the Pioneers of Astaxanthin

 The Importance of Antioxidants

 Antioxidants, help protect cells from damage caused by free radicals.
-The antioxidants work together to protect against oxidative stress, they tackle and neutralize free radicals rendering them harmless, and allowing them to be easily eliminated from the body protecting the body from accelerated aging and various chronic diseases.
+The antioxidants work together to protect against oxidative stress, they tackle and neutralize free radicals rendering them harmless, and allowing them to be easily eliminated from the body.
 Astaxanthin has been shown in many experiments to be one of the most powerful antioxidants known to science.

 How Astaxanthin Works